 What are the implications of this research?
 If prescribing fluoxetine after stroke, clinicians should be aware of the increased risk of fractures; should take into account this risk when balancing the risks and benefits of fluoxetine, and discuss this with patients and their families.
 For patients already taking fluoxetine at the time of their stroke-clinicians might wish to consider whether this is still needed or whether fluoxetine should be 'deprescribed'.
-Further analysis of our combined data set to explore reasons, other than fractures, is needed to identify why there is a trend towards poorer rights and their stroke fluoxetine.
-Further research is needed to elucidate the right most by which fluoxetine increases both falls and fractures after stroke.
-Falls risk may be increase a victor thostatic hypotension [17], imbalance, dizziness or hyponatraemia [18], and the effect of certain grinetic variants might modify antidepressant-related fall risk [19].
-A better understanding of how these mechanisms interact could enable new interventions to be developed to reduce fracture right, or prople taking SSRIs.
-The data from this IPDM about absolute risk of fractures-and their type- coria is e used for power calculations for future mechanistic studies.
+Further analysis of our combined data set to explore reasons, other than fractures, is needed to identify why there is a trend towards poorer risks and months in those prescribed fluoxetine.
+Further research is needed to elucidate the risched with a symbol of the prescribed fluoxetine increases both falls and fractures after stroke.
+Falls risk may be increase a vicanthostatic hypotension [17], imbalance, dizziness or hyponatraemia [18], and the effect of certain gonetic variants might modify antidepressant-related fall risk [19].
+A better understanding of how these mechanisms interact could enable new interventions to be developed to reduce fracture risks and proposed proposed for power calculations for future mechanistic studies.